sed1ka/secure_biometric_auth/README.md

 # secure_biometric_auth
-A Flutter plugin for secure biometric authentication with key-pair generation and challenge-based verification.
-Supports both registering device biometric credentials and authenticating with them, with detailed error handling.
+A flutter plugin for secure biometric authentication on iOS and Android, with key-pair generation, challenge-based verification, and detailed error handling.

 |             | Android | iOS   |
 |-------------|---------|-------|
 | **Support** | SDK 21+ | 15.0+ |

-> Note:
-> This plugin has not been fully tested on iOS devices.
-> Please feel free to open an issue or submit a pull request if you encounter any bugs.

 ## Features